Magda Linette: 2026: Win over Świątek, Rosmalen semifinal

+In March at the Miami Open, she defeated world No. 2, Iga Świątek, in the second round, only to lose her next match to 31st-seeded Alexandra Eala.

+Having lost to Świątek in the third round at the French Open, Linette reached the semifinals at the grass-court Rosmalen Open, before losing to eighth seed Barbora Krejčíková.

 Playing style

 Linette playing a slice backhand, a shot that she uses frequently to break her opponent's rhythm.

 Linette started out as a defensive player, whose game was primarily built around her strong movement and consistent ball striking from the baseline.
 The Pole has, however, began finding an increasing amount of success after altering her game style away from being a counterpuncher, to actively creating opportunities to hit winners on the court.
 Ever since partnering with Mark Gellard, Linette also worked on improving the mental aspect of her game.

 "My whole life, I've needed a bit more time for everything![...]
 You have a different starting point but you're measured by the same measures as everybody else."

-— —Linette on the lack of institutional support in Poland and having her most successful season at the age of 28.
+— Linette on the lack of institutional support in Poland and having her most successful season at the age of 28.

-Her strengths on court are her speed, footwork, court coverage, and anticipation.
-Her strongest groundstroke is her two-handed backhand, which is hit flat and with depth, and which is responsible for many of the winners she accumulates on court.
-Her forehand is also strong, and is hit with topspin, making it a safe and reliable shot.
+Her playing style includes speed, footwork, court coverage, and anticipation.
+Her two-handed backhand is hit flat with depth and results in winners.
+Her forehand is hit with topspin.

-Having spent a significant time on the doubles circuit as well, Linette has developed solid volleying skills and often looks to finish points off at the net.
-She is capable of introducing drop shots and sliced backhands into points, constantly breaking up an opponent's rhythm, and to attempt to draw unforced errors out of aggressive players.
+Having spent time on the doubles circuit as well, Linette has cultivated volleying skills and often looks to finish points off at the net.
+She is capable of introducing drop shots and sliced backhands into points, focusing on breaking up an opponent's rhythm, and to attempt to draw unforced errors out of aggressive players.

 Linette's serve is not particularly strong, with her first serve averaging 95 mph and her second serve averaging 80 mph, but is reliable, meaning that, whilst she does not ace frequently, double faults are also uncommon.
 She is a strong player on return, also, effectively neutralising strong first serves with a backhand down-the-line or a cross-court forehand.